frnandu/yana/README.md

 - lack of a true FOSS community with lots of contributors being welcomed and encouraged to participate (Primal)
 - not multi-platform (Damus, Nozzle, Amethyst)

+The objective of this project is not fame, glory or financial rewards.\
+My main motivator to spend time on this is to have a nostr client which I find the most pleasant to use on a everyday case.
+And also learn more deeply about nostr and FOSS project development.

 ## Multi-platform

 I've decided to use flutter to develop the app, so that with one code base it will generate native clients for a lot of platforms.\